Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Introduction

 \section{Introduction}

-With the advancement of quantum techniques, quantum networks hold immense potential for implementing revolutionary quantum applications, such as distributed quantum computing and quantum key distribution (QKD).
-These applications rely on generating a long-distance quantum entanglement between end nodes in a quantum network.
+With the advancement of quantum techniques, quantum networks hold immense potential for implementing revolutionary quantum applications, such as quantum teleportation (QT) \cite{ren2017ground, pirandola2015advances, ma2012quantum}, distributed quantum computing \cite{cacciapuoti2019quantum, cuomo2020towards, van2016path}, and quantum key distribution (QKD) \cite{scarani2009security, liao2017satellite, mehic2020quantum}.
+These applications rely on generating a long-distance quantum entanglement between end nodes in {the} quantum network.
 Quantum entanglement is a phenomenon where two particles become interconnected, and therefore the state of one instantly affects the state of the other, regardless of distance \cite{chen2024redp}.
-In traditional terrestrial-based fiber connections, a primary challenge in distributing quantum entanglements over long distances is the exponential increase in photon loss with distance in optical fiber links.
+In traditional terrestrial optical fiber connections, a primary challenge in distributing quantum entanglements over long distances is the exponential increase in photon loss with distance in optical fiber links.
 Consequently, to facilitate long-distance quantum entanglement distribution, quantum repeaters equipped with quantum memories are incorporated into the communication link.
 These repeaters perform entanglement swapping and purification \cite{dur1999quantum}, thereby ensuring high-quality end-to-end user entanglements.
+Extensive research has focused on improving terrestrial quantum networks \cite{10382435, pouryousef2023quantum, dai2020optimal, gu2024fendi, vardoyan2024bipartite, zeng2022multi}.
+For instance, Zeng \textit{et al.} \cite{zeng2022multi} addressed a terrestrial entanglement routing problem with the goal of maximizing both the number of quantum-user pairs and their expected throughput.
+To achieve this, they formulated the problem as two sequential integer programs, which were subsequently solved using a heuristic algorithm.
 However, solely relying on traditional terrestrial quantum networks poses significant challenges to realizing a global-scale quantum network.
-Enhancing terrestrial quantum communication quality in remote areas by adding more quantum repeaters can be economically prohibitive due to the complex natural environments and the extensive construction distances.
+Enhancing terrestrial quantum communication quality in remote areas by adding more quantum repeaters can be economically prohibitive due to the complex natural environments and the extensive construction distances \cite{al2024characterizing}.